 By way of contrast, a listing of the present-day businesses along 35th Ave NE shows the changes in economic conditions in Wedgwood over the decades and changes in the types of goods and services which are wanted.
 The business listings are different now, but the buildings themselves are much the same, dating from the 1940s and 1950s during Wedgwood’s period of growth and development.

 Copyright notice: text and photos in this article are protected under a Creative Commons Copyright.
 Please ask permission to copy text or photos from this article.

 The arterial 35th Ave NE is the main business corridor through northeast Seattle, connecting at NE 125th Street with the Lake City neighborhood.
-For my purposes in this blog post, I will list the businesses along 35th Ave NE from south to north, beginning at the intersection of NE 65th Street and continuing up to NE 95th Street.
+For my purposes in this blog post, I will list the businesses along 35th Ave NE from south to north, beginning at the intersection of NE 65th Street and continuing up to the intersection of NE 95th Street.

 In the 1950s Wedgwood certainly had a “car culture.”
 In the year 1958 on 35th Ave NE between NE 65th to 95th Streets there were thirteen gas stations.
 At present in the year 2016, there are only two gas stations.